B2BInternetSolutions/b2b--gh-action--increment-repo-version-tag/README.md

 - `message`: [optional] Message for the tag
 - `prev_tag`: [optional] String to be added before the final tag, for example this parameter takes the value 'v' the final tag will be 'v8.0.15.45'.

+## Output parameters

+These are the parameters you can use from the action:

+- `new_tag`: Value of the new tag applied to the repo.
+- `previous_tag`: Value of the tag prior to the new_tag being applied to the repo.

 ## Usage

 You can use a workflow like this: